free wifi canada

 Forget the network when done

-After you are finished, go to your WiFi settings and “Forget” the public network.
-This prevents your device from automatically reconnecting next time you are in range.
+After you are finished, go to WiFi settings and forget the public network so your device does not reconnect automatically later.

 0 of 7 completed